AtharvaWaykar/AtmosClock/AtomsClock/README.md

 ## Version 5.0
-Added Option to change location along with time in interface
+Added Option to change location in interface

+Clock now shows local time of the city or region instead of computer

 Added Error message when inputing invalid city or ZIP code